 Walnuts contain quite a high amount of a specific form called gamma-tocopherol, which some studies suggest may provide cardio-protective benefits.

 These nuts are also a great source of minerals such as potassium, magnesium, and calcium; essential fatty acids, such as Alpha Linolenic Aicd; and rare phytonutrients such as quinone juglone, the tannin tellimagrandin, and the flavonol morin.
-I
+Incorporating small amounts of walnuts in your meals is a great way to increase nutrient variety.

 - 1 medium leek